Keep your computer operating system and applications up to date.

 You may encounter slowness or lack of response with software and operating systems more than 3 year old.

-Mobile devices (tablets and phones) and Chromebooks do not support all Blackboard features.
+Mobile devices (tablets and phones) and Chromebooks do not support all Bb features.
 Use a Mac or Windows computer for full functionality.

 - 2 GHz Processor (CPU)